CHEA Singers

 Melody Makers

-Ages 5 - 7 (must be 5 on or before October 15)
+Ages 4 - 5 (should be 4 on or before October 15)

-Rebekah Hopkins has directed Melody Makers for seven years and interned as student director before taking over as full director.
+Rebekah Hopkins has directed Melody Makers for eight years and interned as student director before taking over as full director.
 Mrs. Hopkins is an alumna of our CHEA Singers choir program, singing with Musical Heirs for two years, the girls' ensemble Jubilate and student directed, and Sing Joy (now CYC) for five years.
 She has a degree in Piano Pedagogy with a minor in voice from Campbell University.
 She has worked with the children's choirs at Christ Covenant Church for over a decade, accompanying and directing, now directing the K-grade 2 choir.

-Melody Makers is a choir club for boys and girls ages older 5-year-olds to 7-year-olds.
+Melody Makers is a choir club for boys and girls ages older 4-year-olds to 5-year-olds.
 The children learn to sing and joyfully respond to music.
 They sing songs from a different historical period each semester and sometimes wear historical costumes as part of their performance. . . history comes alive for them throughout the year as they experience the music, dress, food, games, activities, etc. of another time and place.
 Children also learn basic rhythmic, dynamic and tempo terms and learn to respond to them with their whole bodies.
 The children's musical intelligence is enhanced through the Melody Makers experience.

 This choir is a cooperative effort, which means that each mom has the privilege of monitoring occasionally and is assigned a job.